Thornhill, Southampton

 Thornhill is a suburb of Southampton, United Kingdom, situated on the eastern border of the city and bounded by three major roads.
 According to the 2001 census the population was 11,460.
-The under 16s represent 23.4% of the population, 5% more than the city figure of 18.2%; the over 65s represent 17.4%, again, higher than the city average of 14.5%.
+Those under age 16 represent 23.4% of the population, 5% more than the city figure of 18.2%; those over age 65 represent 17.4% of the population, again higher than the city average of 14.5%.

 History

 In 1954 the boundaries of Southampton were extended to include Millbrook, Redbridge, Harefield and part of Thornhill.
 Thornhill was a small estate of private homes, which was massively expanded in the 1960s by the building of council properties.
 A large proportion of the occupiers of the original houses are retired accounting for the previously mentioned higher than normal numbers.
 After the introduction of The right to buy scheme in the late 1980s, a considerable number of the council properties were purchased from Southampton City Council.
 Owner-occupiers represent 43.9% of properties according to the 2001 census compared to 47.5% local council tenure.
 The remainder are made up of Housing Association and privately rented homes.
-The main road through the estate is Hinkler Road, named in honour of its most famous resident, as is the pub! – Bert Hinkler who flew solo from England to Australia in 1928.
+The main road through the estate is Hinkler Road, which was named in honour of its most famous resident, Bert Hinkler who flew solo from England to Australia in 1928, there is also a pub named after him, The Hinkler, on Hinkler Road.

 Recognised as an area of social deprivation, Thornhill was one of 39 areas around the country chosen in 1999 for the New Deal for Communities.
 This was controlled by a board of 12 local residents and 8 representatives of relevant agencies (police, primary health care, city council, chamber of commerce etc.) and was known as Thornhill Plus You.
 Almost £50 Million was available to invest in the area over a 10-year period which commenced in 2000.
 This was spent on a large number of diverse projects.

 As part of the redevelopment of Thornhill, during the morning of Tuesday 29 June 2010, a turf-cutting ceremony signalled the start of construction at Eastpoint Centre in Burgoyne Road, Thornhill.
-The centre, now open, provides a hub for business and community alike.
+The centre, now the Highpoint Centre, provides a hub for business and community alike.
 It boasts the latest conference facilities across a three-storey 3,770 sq m development.
-There is also training space, a social club and a restaurant area.
+There is also training space, a social club and a cafe.

 A succession strategy for the end of the 10-year programme was put in place resulting in the formation of Plus You Limited.
 The purpose of this was to ensure continued regeneration and benefit for the community of Thornhill.